She danced on keys of gold

-I thought I’d start this post off on a quick note.
+I thought I’d start this post with the above quick note.
 I haven’t been doing much writing as of late and I’m beginning to feel the side-effects.
 Writing connects me to myself and the world around me.
 It’s how I process information and organize my thoughts into something that resembles coherence, or something close enough.
 I’m not one to nit pick.

 Speaking of writing, I’m booked the next two weeks for an English teacher at my local high school.
 I must admit that I’m looking forward to it.
 I mean, what’s not to like?
 I’ll be surrounded by stories and sharing my passion for the written word with students.

 It will most likely keep me very busy, but that’s fine by me.
 I discovered at some point that the busier I am, the more I accomplish in general.
 During those two weeks, I also plan to start writing in earnest again.
 The blank page is calling my name.
 And if I don’t respond soon, that blank page will just get louder until it becomes an unstoppable roar.
 I prefer the sound of music streaming from my earbuds, thank you.

 Instead of writing lately, I’ve been pursuing other love interests like curating my playlists on Spotify and reading.
 To that end, I decided to see how the king of writing himself does it.
 I’m referring to Stephen King, of course.
 Let me tell ya, Mr. King can write without wasting a single word.
 I can definitely see why he has such a wide readership.
 I also love the writing styles of John Steinbeck and Ernest Hemingway.
 The three of them have a seemingly effortless storytelling technique – the mark of any great writer in my not so humble opinion.

 As for me, I know that I’ll never be able to hold even the teeniest of candles next to authors of such high caliber.
 But that doesn’t mean I can’t keep aiming for the stars.
 I’m a firm believer that practice makes us better – not perfect, because perfection is an impossible pursuit.